mrspeaker/teletest/README.md

 ^ While building Teletype, we used Slack calls for voice chat.
 Given that we're using WebRTC for peer-to-peer communication, we'd love to see voice chat integrated into Teletype one day. 🤞
-^ yeah, please get on that next before Microsoft beats you to that feature.. or jetbrains
+^ yeah, please get on that next before Microsoft beats you to that feature.. or jetbrains ^^ Should integrate with VSCode too, so doesn't matter which editor you're using can collaborate ;)
+^^^ Could that work if there was a plugin that used teletype-crdt?

 It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife.
-However little known the feelings or views of such a man may be on... and so forth.
+However little known the feelings or views of such a man... and so forth.

 This seems very nice. @jbrooksuk! :)
 Yeah, very slick!